Ah, zucchini. The vegetable you love to hate, or hate to love. Which is it?

 Bulk Batch Zucchini Bread

-9 cups unbleached flour (can include some whole wheat pastry flour)
+- 9 cup unbleached, all-purpose flour can include some whole wheat pastry flour